COVID-19 Coronavirus Information Updates

 As previously discussed, please keep your visits to the facilities to a minimum whenever possible through planning to bring your own private toilet tent facilities and by washing up and cleaning your teeth back at camp.

-Remember upon entering the services and before leaving the services you should thoroughly wash your hands with the anti-bacterial soap provided and all facility visitors are positively encouraged to wear a face covering for the consideration and safety of their fellow campers.
+Remember upon entering the services and before leaving the services you should thoroughly wash your hands with the anti-bacterial soap provided for the consideration and safety of their fellow campers.

 Children and the Outdoor Play Equipment (Swing and slide)

 Parents are responsible for supervising their children within the grounds of the campsite at all times (including the area containing the outdoor play equipment.

 Parents are responsible for supervising their children and they must ensure the children observe social distance